 Multiple bicycle races and events for all levels of fitness and skill.
 This outdoor challenge benefits the Rappahannock and Fauquier Free Clinics.
 Call 540-347-0394, or visit fauquierfreeclinic.org.

 1000 Faces is a mask theater group that has been performing original plays since 1991.
 The magical community theater troupe is led by writer and director Peggy Schadler.
 Local performances are at the Castleton Festival Tent.
 The troupe also performs on the road at venues such as James Madison University in Harrisonburg.

 The last Saturday in October heralds the End of Ocktoberfest at Pen Druid Brewery located at 3863 Sperryville Pike in Sperryville, VA.
 Over 2,000 people typically attend to enjoy wild, wood-fired, spontaneous, and barrel-fermented beers, roasted pig, kombucha, and more so get there early to secure a spot for the day’s festivities!

 Fall Art Tour

-Described as a Norman Rockwell Christmas, this annual event is held the first Sunday in December and includes a Christmas parade, artisan markets, a visit from Santa, activities, and open houses by local businesses and churches.
+Described as a Norman Rockwell Christmas, this annual event includes a Christmas parade, artisan market, Santa and Mrs. Claus, activities for all ages, and open houses hosted by local businesses and churches.
 For more information about the day, one of Rappahannock county’s most popular family-friendly events, visit https://www.facebook.com/Christmas-In-Little-Washington-420015704775771